LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Takes care of provisioning and configuration
   * Autoscaling and integrated with Spot Instances for cost savings
   * Use cases: Data processing, ML, Web Indexing, BigData
-  * Node types:
+  * Can have long-running cluster or transient (temporary) cluster
+  * At installation of the cluster you need to select frameworks and applications to install
+  * Connect to the master node through an EC2 instance and run jobs from the terminal or via ordered steps submitted via the console

+##### EMR Node types
   * Master Node:
     * single EC2 instance to manage the cluster
     * coordinates distribution of data and tasks
     * manages health-long running process
   * Core Node:
     * Hosts HDFS data and runs tasks and stores data-long running process
     * can spin up/down as needed
   * Task Node (optional):
     * only to run tasks-usually Spot Instances are a best option
     * no hosted data, so no risk of data loss upon removal
     * can spin up/down as needed

-  * Can have long-running cluster or transient (temporary) cluster
-  * Purchasing options:
+##### EMR Purchasing options:
   * On-demand: reliable, predictable, won't be terminated, good for long running cluster(s) \[though you need to manually delete]
   * Reserved: cost savings (EMR will use if available), good for long running cluster(s) \[though you need to manually delete]
   * Spot instances:
     * cheaper, can be terminated, less reliable
     * Good choice for task nodes (temporary capacity)
     * Only use on core & master if you're testing or very cost-sensitive; you're risking partial data loss

-  * At installation of the cluster you need to select frameworks and applications to install
-  * Connect to the master node through an EC2 instance and run jobs from the terminal or via ordered steps submitted via the console
-  * Instance Type(s) selection
+##### EMR Instance Type(s) selection
   * Master node:
     * m4.large if < 50 nodes, m4.xlarge if > 50 nodes
   * Core & task nodes:
     * m4.large is usually good
     * If cluster waits a lot on external dependencies (i.e. a web crawler), t2.medium
     * Improved performance: m4.xlarge
     * Computation-intensive applications: high CPU instances
     * Database, memory-caching applications: high memory instances
     * Network / CPU-intensive (NLP, ML) - cluster computer instances
     * Accelerated Computing / AI - GPU instances (g3, g4, p2, p3)

-  * EMR promises
+##### EMR promises
   * EMR charges by the hour
     * Plus EC2 charges
   * Provisions new nodes if a core node fails
   * Can add and remove tasks nodes on the fly
   * Can resize a running cluster's core nodes

 ##### EMR AWS Integration
   * Amazon EC2 for the instances that comprise the nodes in the  cluster